This is the second time Hunt has been honored with the first award being claimed in 2010.

 Pepperdine aims to avenge its loss to UC Santa Barbara last week Wednesday this Saturday in the MPSF Tournament.

-After a brief hiatus to coach internationally, David Hunt returns to the Pepperdine sideline for his sixth season as an assistant coach in 2015.
-He has been working with the men's volleyball team for eight seasons overall.
+After a brief hiatus to coach internationally, David Hunt returns to the Pepperdine sideline for his seventh season as an assistant coach in 2016.
+He has been working with the men's volleyball team for nine seasons overall.

 "He is one of the best young coaches is our sport," praised head coach Marv Dunphy upon Hunt's return.
 "He teaches well, scouts well, recruits well and is great to work with.
 We are lucky to have him."